The Assassination of Charlie Kirk and How People Like Him Suffer Through Threats in Silence

 Those in this space continue the work that needs to be done, with security if we are fortunate enough to afford it, and hope that today is not the day that a threat is successfully acted upon.

-Since 2018, I’ve documented the rise of left-wing violent extremism — first through the street violence of Antifa, which sometimes turned deadly, then in tacit support from Democrat officials and sympathetic liberal media.
+Since 2016, I’ve documented the rise of left-wing violent extremism — first through the street violence of Antifa, which sometimes turned deadly, then in tacit support from Democrat officials, prosecutors and sympathetic liberal media.
 The mainstream left might disavow the tactics, but they share at least some of the goals, and that is why the culture of violence has metastasized into a culture of assassination.

 Last year made it clear.
 The two attempted assassinations of then-candidate Donald Trump were met with wide celebration on social media.
 On BlueSky and Reddit, hundreds of ultra-viral posts openly urged for Trump to be finished off.
 When Luigi Mangione allegedly murdered UnitedHealthcare CEO Brian Thompson in December 2024, he became an instant left-wing celebrity folk hero.